 We do not regret at all, of cause.
 Living in Luxembourg for a certain period of time now, we have realized it was the only right decision.
 Luxembourg is the country where people have hundreds of ways open.
 Just do not be lazy and go!

 We have been opening Luxembourg for ourselves yet.
 The most surprising thing was to learn that there is such an international country just in the middle of Europe where everybody feels at home independent of nationality, age or religion.
 The feeling of security, order and coziness.
 Everything one needs is at his disposal.

 Coming from Ukraine, I found it challenging to organize our living in the beginning.
 Looking for an apartment, obtaining residence, settling children at school, shopping – a lot of things were, let’s say, different.
 I would feel better if I had someone to give me a piece of advice in the beginning.
 That is why, passing alone through this experience I am ready now to share it with those who are just arrived and start their path.

 My favorite district of Luxembourg is Limpertsberg.
 It is the closest point to everything.
 There are supermarkets, sport halls, kindergartens, a cinema, a number of very cozy restaurants.
 Plus which is very important to us, my daughters’ school is also here and there is an English department in it!

 If I had to leave this country, I would definitely miss politeness of people, clear administrative procedures, very comfortable transport system and fresh air.

-I will be happy to be part of the Just Arrived Ambassadors Club as it is the organization which helps people to open the unexplored bits of Luxembourg and make life of expats comfortable here.
 I am ready to share my knowledge, skills and experience so that people coming from my country have a smooth transition period and join the international community.